mahrtayyab/tweety/README.md

 * Fixed a bug of getting replies where the module was getting the first page replies of Elon Musk only
 * Structural Improvements
 * ResultSet classes ([Search](#searching-a-keyword), [UserTweet](#usertweets)) are now subscriptable

+## Update 0.7.1:
+* Module version on [PYPI Repository](https://pypi.org/project/tweety-ns/) is bumped to 0.3.6
+* Partial Support for proxies
+* Fixed the delay while getting tweets or searching keyword even if the `pages` is set to 1
+* Fixed `KeyError` when getting the user info